HerodotusDev/trie-proofs/README.md

   - [x] Build a trie with a target transaction hash
   - [x] Retrieve proof by transaction index
   - [x] Verify proof

+## CLI Tool

+The CLI tool supports generating proofs for transactions and receipts.
+Use the following commands based on your requirements:

+**Generate a Proof via CLI**
+To generate a proof for a transaction, use the following command:

+`cargo run --bin eth-trie-proofs tx <TRANSACTION_HASH> [RPC_URL]`

+To generate a receipt proof:

+`cargo run --bin eth-trie-proofs receipt <TRANSACTION_HASH> [RPC_URL]`

+As a default, `https://ethereum-rpc.publicnode.com` is used as an RPC provider.
+This will probably work for recent transactions, but it is advised to use a dedicated RPC.

 ## Installation